geodynamics/citcoms/README.md

 ## Features that are implemented

 A data assimilation manual is hosted in an svn repository located at ```https://svn.gps.caltech.edu/repos/docs/data_assimilation```.
 This manual contains information about the parameters that are used, both for the convection code and also the pre- and post-processing scripts.
 Access to the svn can be requested.
+Some options in the manual might be out-dated, so prioritise the options in this README.

 ### Slab and lithosphere assimilation (grep for 'DJB SLAB')
 1. ```lith_age_depth_function``` (bool)